 The way that the variables are stored and the parameters and return values are transferred by the computer varies from language to language as well.
-This variance is known as a language's calling convention, because it describes how functions expect to get and receive data when they are called.2
+This variance is known as a language's calling convention, because it describes how functions expect to get and receive data when they are called.3

 Assembly language can use any calling convention it wants to.
 You can even make one up yourself.
 However, if you want to interoperate with functions written in other languages, you have to obey their calling conventions.
-We will use the calling convention of the C programming language because it is the most widely used for our examples, and then show you some other possibilities.
+We will use the calling convention of the C programming language for our examples because it is the most widely used, and because it is the standard for Linux platforms.